-This section provides removal, inventory, ownership, and cash sales data for the operation described in Section A. Livestock removals and sales are used to develop estimates of the value of livestock production.
+This section provides a place to record removal, inventory, ownership, and cash sales data for the operation described in Section A. Livestock removals and sales are used to develop estimates of the value of livestock production.
 This information allows us to determine the degree to which operations are diversified across varied types of livestock and enables us to assess trends in consolidation of the livestock industry.

-Include landlord's share, animals sold on the open market (non-contract), animals removed from this operation under a marketing or production contract in the reference year, and FFA / 4-H livestock projects.
+Include landlord's share, animals sold on the open market (non-contract), animals removed from this operation under a marketing or production contract in the reference year, and FFA / 4-H livestock projects, in inventory cells.

-5.4.2 Number Sold and/or Removed, On Hand, Owned by Operation and Cash or Open Market Sales Item 2, Column 2-5.
+5.4.2 Number, On Hand, Owned by Operation, Sold and/or Removed, and Cash Sales Item 2, Columns 2-5.